Amending a Contract: Why and How

 An amendment should start with recitals stating that the parties entered into a contract, what has changed since the contract was entered into and a general statement as to how the parties intend to amend the contract.
 Although the recitals are not binding on the parties, it lays out a nice roadmap for what the parties intend by entering into the amendment.
 This could prove very useful if someone (such as a mediator, arbitrator or a court) is trying to interpret the amendment.

-An amendment either changes certain terms and conditions of the original contract or adds new terms and conditions.
 If the amendment is changing terms and conditions, then the amendment should specifically cite those portions of the contract that are being amended.
 The amendment should then clearly state the new language that amends and supersedes those portions of the contract that are being amended.
 Likewise, if the amendment is adding new language, then it should clearly state the new language upon which the parties have agreed.

 The amendment should also state (i) the date upon which it becomes effective and binding upon the parties, (ii) that the contract should be interpreted taking into account the effect of the amendment, and (iii) that except for those provisions of the contract that are specifically being amended, that all other terms and conditions of the contract remain in full force and effect.